 Just across the river is Bristol’s newest hangout, Wapping Wharf with a retail yard made of shipping containers (think Boxpark in Shoreditch).

+Choose from draft beers at Wild Beer or a glass of prosecco at Cork’s whilst deliberating what to eat.
 For dinner – I can heartily recommend Woky Ko, a great Asian diner from former MasterChef finalist Larkin Cen, Gopal’s Curry Shack (go for the Somosa Chaat) or Salt and Malt for all your (gluten free) seafood specials.
 Even if you haven’t got room for dessert, Oliver’s Ice Cream will do everything to tempt you.